Beginner’s guide to Red Dots

 First, check what red dots your gun can accept!
 Your optics cut will fall into 1 of 2 categories:

-2. (More Common) A General optics cut.
+2. (More Common) A General/Universal optics cut.
 A general optics cut may be cut in such a way that 1 specific footprint will fit perfectly in there right out of the factory, but you as the user can add “mounting plates” that will allow you to add most any red dot you’d like.

 If you’re buying the gun new, many will come with a range of “mounting plates” right there in the box for you.
 Simply check the owner’s manual to see which plate you need to use to attach the red dot you like and bam!
 You’re good to go.